 Garage Gym Reviews staff writer Anthony O’Reilly tested the CrossRope jump rope set and enjoyed his experience with the interchangeable ropes.
 The Get Lean set comes with a pair of handles and two cables: a 0.25-pound cable and a 0.5-pound cable.
 The cables are easily interchangeable thanks to CrossRope’s Fast Clip System.

-The reason this set is so good for learning double-unders is because the heavier cables provide a ton of feedback during jumping (meaning, you can feel where the cable is in the rotation while you’re jumping—not something you can really feel with speed ropes).
+The reason this set is so good for learning double-unders is that the heavier cables provide a ton of feedback during jumping (meaning, you can feel where the cable is in the rotation while you’re jumping—not something you can really feel with speed ropes).

 Overhead view of the green CrossRope Get Lean Jump Rope with gold bearings and white and black dot-patterned handles